Bikeman868/Ioc.Modules/README.md

 * the package depends on the `IExceptionReporter` interface but does not contain an implementation of it and therefore the application must provide one.
 This can be provided by installing another package that registers a concrete implemntation, or the application developer can write one.

+Note that adding this class to your package does not force applications to use it.
+They can choose to use `Ioc.Modules` to configure their IoC container or they can configure IoC in some other way, or choose not to use IoC at all.
+By adding this class to your package you are providing a very simple and convenient way for the application developer to configure IoC only if they choose to use it.

 ## Application developers